changlabtw/scGHSOM/README.md

 ### Usage
 --------------
-Run the following command in the terminal, replacing placeholders with your parameters:
+Run the following commands in the terminal:

 ```
 # for Levine_13